 Twyford Comets Football Club

 Founded in 1972, Twyford Comets Football Club provides a safe and friendly footballing environment to the local community.
-The club, before lockdown, had up to 20 teams most weekends playing in various local leagues, from under 7 all the way up through the junior age groups to adult football.
+The club, has around 20 teams playing most weekends in various local leagues, from under 7 all the way up through the junior age groups to adult football.
 They also cater for younger children with the Saturday morning Mini-Comets soccer school which meets at King George V recreation ground, providing a fun and excellent start to the game before moving into organised league football.
 For more information about the club and volunteer opportunities go to the Twyford Comets website.

-The club have also set up a fun lockdown feel good video (Keeping it Up!)
+Watch Twyford Comets fun lockdown 2020 feel good video (Keeping it Up!)

 Twyford and Ruscombe Cricket Club

 Twyford and Ruscombe Cricket Club welcomes cricketers of all ages and abilities.
-Before lockdown they ran a side in the Berkshire League Division 2 on Saturdays and had a full programme of adult friendlies on Sundays.
-They also ran youth teams for boys and girls from under 7 (Year 1) to under 15 level (up to and including Year 10) as well as coaching and indoor and outdoor practice and net sessions.
+They have a full programme of adult friendlies and run youth teams for boys and girls from under 7 (Year 1) to under 15 level (up to and including Year 10) as well as coaching and indoor and outdoor practice and net sessions.
 For further information visit the Twyford and Ruscombe Cricket Club website.

-And don’t forget to check out the Snooker Hall in Wargrave Rd or the Bowling Club opposite when lockdown is eased.
+And don’t forget to check out the Snooker Hall in Wargrave Road or the Bowling Club opposite.

 Twyford Together